For Your Precious Love

 "For Your Precious Love" is a song written by Arthur Brooks, Richard Brooks and Jerry Butler, and performed by Jerry Butler and The Impressions in 1958.
-The song was ranked #335 on Rolling Stone magazine's 500 Greatest Songs of All Time in 2010.
+The song was ranked No.335 on Rolling Stone magazine's 500 Greatest Songs of All Time in 2010.

 Chart performance

-It was released as a single on Vee-Jay Records and peaked at number 3 on the Most Played R&B chart, and number 11 on the Billboard Top 100 charts.
-In Canada it reached number 18.
-In addition, a new version by Butler himself peaked at number 99 on the Hot 100 chart in March 1966.
+It was released as a single on Vee-Jay Records and peaked at No.3 on the Most Played R&B chart, and No.11 on the Billboard Top 100 charts.
+In Canada it reached No.18.
+In addition, a new version by Butler himself peaked at No.99 on the Hot 100 chart in March 1966.

 Other versions

 The song has been covered numerous times with many versions reaching the US charts as well: